Dr. Donna Greybek Welcomes You to Our Website

 If you feel your pet needs medical care but you or someone in your family isn't feeling well or you aren't comfortable coming to the office, you can set up a telemedicine consultation services through our app or copy and paste: animalclinicofwarren.youcanbook.me/

 Please note that the telemedicine consultation service is for our current patients only.
-During the coronavirus pandemic we are offering a reduced office exam fee in order to help with the financial stress many of us are dealing with.

 As of this time, there is no evidence that our pets can transmit COVID-19 to us but we can infect them.
 Our lab is prepared to start testing with a PCR test should this situation change.

 We are also pleased to now offer a 24/7 triage service sponsored with us by Royal Canin.
 You will be connected with veterinarians who will be able to provide guidance after hours but will not be able to prescribe or treat your pet.
 They will email us with their findings so we can follow up with you when we are available.
 Please copy and paste: https://home.ask.vet/spo/vetnow or to start a pet chat text vetnow to 67076.